-Watch to see who wins the 2020 Grammys on KSLA News 12 on Sunday, January 26.
+Watch to see who wins the 2021 GRAMMY Awards on KSLA News 12 on Sunday, March 14 and cheer for our Ark-La-Tex Winners.

 In addition to winning two GRAMMY awards in 1958 and 1959, Van Cliburn received the Lifetime Achievement Award in 2004.
 His love of the piano and classical music shone on the international stage.
 Today, his legacy includes the Van Cliburn International Piano Competition that is held in Fort Worth, Texas as well as being the only classical musician to receive a tickertape parade in New York City.
 He was born in Shreveport on July 12, 1934.